How Fit Lovas went from a local gym to a global fitness movement for women, with the help of Google My Business

 Their goal is to foster a community where women can feel confident in themselves, away from the pressure or mentality that pushes them to lose weight or achieve a certain figure.
 Fit Lovas focuses on self-care and self-love, using physical exercise as a catalyst for physical and mental wellbeing.
 At Fit Lovas, “there’s no ‘Operation Bikini,” says Mavi.
 “Just a call to ‘accept and feel good about ourselves’, improving our health through sport.
 We each have a broad, holistic vision to take care of ourselves.”

-This was something the community picked up on and shared from the get-go, both on social media and on their Google My Business page.
-Fit Lovas started out as a bricks-and-mortar gym, so Mavi and the team set up a Google My Business profile to expand their online presence and to promote the gym’s location.
+This was something the community picked up on and shared from the get-go, both on social media and on their Google Business Profile page.
+Fit Lovas started out as a bricks-and-mortar gym, so Mavi and the team set up a Google Business Profile profile to expand their online presence and to promote the gym’s location.
 Since then, Fit Lovas has been able to share its message beyond its physical location in Barcelona and gained visibility not just in Spain, but globally.

 Building a presence with Google reviews, adjusting to COVID-19

-Adding the “women-led” attribute on Google My Business has helped Fit Lovas to stand out amongst competitors and be seen as a safe space for women to improve physically and mentally.
+Adding the “women-led” attribute on Google Business Profile has helped Fit Lovas to stand out amongst competitors and be seen as a safe space for women to improve physically and mentally.
 “That’s important for us,” underlines Mavi.
 “We wanted our users, and potential customers, to see that what we offer is different; it’s a place for women, run by women, and a space to build a community,” says Mavi.

 In building this community, Fit Lovas recognised the importance of positive feedback.
-Getting reviews on their Google My Business page, alongside photos, has been a primary consideration for the team.
+Getting reviews on their Google Business Profile page, alongside photos, has been a primary consideration for the team.
 “We always ask for reviews,” says Mavi.
 “There’s even a sign on the door that says: ‘If you had fun, leave a review!’ and that’s made it much easier for people to find us, and share what makes our community special.”